-If you can continue with your day you get dressed and get out of the house because you want some fresh air.
-The penny doesn’t drop though, it’s just fresh air feels nice, even if this is Zone 5 London Fresh Air.
+You get dressed and get out of the house because you want some fresh air.
+The penny doesn’t drop though, it’s just fresh air feels nice, even if this is London fresh air.

 By the time you’re on the main footpath to the station you realise you’re not walking in a straight line.
 You hope there’s nobody behind you because they might think you’re drunk.
 You then think “hang on, what am I doing anyway?” because you’ve forgotten.
 It helps to write as much as possible down because you forget everything.

-Your train pulls into the station for work, and now you have to deal with lots of people.
-People seem to fly from all kinds of places like a crazy Harry Potter movie when everyone is on broomsticks.
-You just need a clear way to walk to get out of there and to the comfort of your desk and the coffee machine.
+Your train pulls into Clapham Junction (“the busiest station in the UK” they proudly say), and now you have to deal with too many people.
+They seem to fly into you from all kinds of places like a Quidditch match in full swing.
+You just need a clear path to walk along to get out of there; to the comfort of your desk and a good, strong coffee.

 But first you have to deal with the bus to work.
 Fighting for space with the schoolkids, trying to get a seat as you’re feeling a bit less giddy, you know it’s nearly coffee time.
 Yes, that’s what it must be.
 You need coffee and it’s affecting your sleep at night which is making you so giddy in the morning.
 Doctor Internet doesn’t need to tell you that.

 You finally arrive at work, feeling pretty dizzy.
 You get on with your job because that’s something you can keep your head down and get on with, it’s always busy.